j1mmie/fireway/README.md

  - Includes dependency upgrades from [Bobbele-Ideas/fireway](https://github.com/Bobbele-Ideas/fireway)
  - Fixes false-positive "fireway detected open async calls" warnings when using `get` or automatically generated document ids.
    - Note: This works by overriding the crypto module's `randomBytes` method.
 I'm not happy with this approach, but I've done what I can to provide a reasonably secure replacement.
 (See [async-crypto-hack.js](src/async-crypto-hack.js)).
- - Fixes --forceWait for tasks that have more than 1 remaining open async call
+ - Fixes --forceWait not actually waiting when a migration has more than 1 remaining open async call
  - Adds a 30 second timeout to forceWait. j1mmie/fireway will not wait more than 30 seconds for a single migration to finish.

 ## Install